Star Trek: Phase II: Crew and production design

 Set production was underway by the start of August, with stage 8 on the Paramount lot designated as the "planet set", while stage 9 was where the Enterprise sets were located.
 By August 9, the foundations of the bridge set was built, with a plaster mould used to produce fiberglass "skins" for the various prop consoles and walls.

+By August 12, a writer's guide had been assembled.
 By August 16, Livingston had held pitch meetings with more than 30 writers who were interested in scripting episodes of Phase II.
 Some of these, such as Theodore Sturgeon, David Gerrold and Norman Spinrad, had previously written episodes of The Original Series.
 Also pitching to write an episode was Star Trek actor Walter Koenig.
 In order to have the scripts delivered in an efficient manner, Roddenberry decided that he wanted all the scripts for the first batch of episodes completed prior to filming began on the pilot.
 He was confident that because of The Original Series, that the writers would not have difficulty in writing new scenes with already established characters.
 However, Livingston and the writers did not know how the new characters would relate to the original ones.
 Despite this, Roddenberry claimed at the time that the relationships between the characters would take time to be built over the course of several episodes, and that fan reaction to certain characters and events would define how frequently they would appear.

 By September, it had become apparent that they needed to hire a story editor.
 Roddenberry's assistant, Jon Povill, had already been conducting these duties on a script entitled "The Child", and so Livingston suggested that Povill should be recruited in that role permanently.
 Roddenberry disagreed, but Livingston threatened to quit unless Povill was hired.
 Povill was subsequently recruited as story editor, but Livingston said that this action was the one that caused a breakdown in the relationship between Roddenberry and himself.

 The two-hour pilot film was to be based on a story outline Roddenberry had written for the aborted series follow-up to his 1973 Genesis II TV movie.
 That story, titled "Robot's Return" featured a gigantic alien craft coming to Earth searching for its origin.
 Alan Dean Foster, who had previously adapted episodes of Star Trek: The Animated Series in a series of short stories published in the Star Trek Logs series of books, was hired to adapt this story idea for Star Trek and in the process introduce the newly redesigned and refitted USS Enterprise and its crew, both old and new, as they confront a gigantic, aggressive, seemingly omnipotent alien intruder bound for Earth.
 With a looming production deadline and unable to find a suitable experienced TV writer to develop this story into a teleplay, Harold Livingston took on the writing job himself.